San126/my-awesome-portfolio/README.md

 # create-svelte

-I have completed this portfolio with the help of @freeCodeCamp and @Smoljames Thanks to them!
+I have completed this portfolio with the help of @freeCodeCamp.org and @jamezmca Thanks to them!

 Reference: https://www.youtube.com/watch?v=-2UjwQzxvBQ